ChicagoDSA/chapter-website/_pages/en/new-members.md

 #### Join Rose Buddies

-After attending an orientation, you're eligible to join Rose Buddies.
+After attending an orientation, you'll receive [an invitation to join Rose Buddies](http://bit.ly/getrosebuddy).
 Over a three-month period, a Chicago DSA mentor will:

 - Schedule check-ins
 - Answer your questions
 - Connect you with activities and comrades

-{% include comp-button.html text="Sign up for Rose Buddies" link="http://bit.ly/getrosebuddy" %}